oej/oej/README.md

 ## The OEJ page

-Some projects I'm currently involved in:
+Some GIThub projects I'm currently involved in:

 - Kamailio
 - DNS tapir
 - Transparency Exchange API
+- IETF Dance working group

 In the past, I've been very active in Asterisk.org.